tsbarry/ASW-Market-Analysis/README.md

 - Ttest_indResult(statistic=2.60192320578311, pvalue=0.009331719250939272)

 These boxplots demonstrate that jobs requiring skills such as SQL, Python, and Tableau offer higher salaries compared to those that do not.
 The p-values from both the KS-test and T-test are less than 0.05, indicating a statistically significant difference in salaries between jobs that require these skills and those that don't.
-This underscores the importance of possessing SQL, Python, and Tableau for anyone seeking a data analyst position with a competitive salary."
+This underscores the importance of possessing SQL, Python, and Tableau for anyone seeking a data analyst position with a competitive salary.

 ![](images/ranked_cities.jpg)